 Consider setting up a business-only free email account, too.
 You may not need to set up and maintain (and pay for) a full website, however, especially if you’re planning to use an existing website community to market your product or service.

-Now you need to connect with potential customers.
-Start by getting in touch with friends, family, neighbors and colleagues.
-If you're a photographer and your friends have children who are graduating or getting married, offer to take pictures at a price below the going rate.
-Encourage your friends to spread the word about your business, and make business cards to expedite your word-of-mouth marketing.
+Then get in touch with friends, family, neighbors and colleagues.
+Encourage friends to spread the word about your business; make business cards or shareable posts to expedite your word-of-mouth marketing.